wkoszek/me/source/blog/2012-12-12-book-the-one-minute-manager.md

 Perfect beginning, which is true, so I started to read on and continued (line by line) up until the end.

-Excellent storyline with some good advices about communicating with people during projects you guys are working on.
+Excellent storyline with some good advises about communicating with people during projects you guys are working on.

 Without rewriting portions of the book I can say lots of good points are